 - Bake in a 400 degree F oven for 18 to 20 minutes or until fully cooked.
 The internal temperature should be 160 degrees F for fully cooked beef meatballs or 165 degrees F for fully cooked pork, chicken, or turkey meatballs.

 - The meatballs should be golden brown on the outside and tender and juicy on the inside.
 Add them to any Italian dish, pasta, spaghetti, sandwich, or serve on its own!

-- Use fresh grated Parmigiano-Reggiano cheese for the best flavor.
+- Use freshly grated Parmigiano-Reggiano cheese for the best meatballs.

 - Avoid pre-seasoned Italian breadcrumbs as the salt content varies and they can be too salty.
 Instead, make your own by combining plain breadcrumbs with herbs and grated cheese.

 - Use fresh herbs if possible - Italian parsley, basil, rosemary, and oregano are great options.

 - Use a cookie scoop for consistent sizes.
 I used a 3 tablespoon scoop for large meatballs.

 You can make ahead and freeze these Italian meatballs for later recipes.
 Place in an airtight, freezer safe container and freeze for up to 2 months in the freezer.
 It helps to separate them so they don't stick together.

 These are great for Thanksgiving, Christmas, or any other holiday since meatballs can be prepared in advance.